Kwame Addo-Kufuor: Defence Minister

 Addo Kufuor was appointed defense minister during his brother, John Kufuor's presidency.
 He served in that role from the year 2001 to June 2007.
 During his tenure as minister of defense, he instituted the Armed Forces Open Day, an event observed annually and meant to foster cordiality between the military and civilian population.
 He also oversaw the construction of the second phase of the 37 Military Hospital and the upgrading of the facility to a postgraduate teaching hospital.
 He also introduced postgraduate programs at Armed Forces Defense and Staff College.
 He led the construction of a new office complex for the Ministry of Defense.

+Acting Interior Minister

 In 2002, following the murder of Yakubu II and the resultant resignation of Interior Minister Malik Alhassan Yakubu, Addo Kufuor was directed by John Kufuor to act as interior minister alongside his role as defense minister.
 As acting interior minister, he transformed the prison condition for inmates, introducing better hygiene condition and impressing on the Prison Service Council to increase the financial allocation for meals for prisoners.
 He also introduced education in some prison facilities.